 - Providing coping strategies, psychoeducation, and safety planning.

-- Providing updates on the investigation process.
+- Providing helpful updates as the investigation process progresses.

 - Providing information about the many different services available in the community.